McConnell optimistic but does not have the votes yet as of Friday morning

 The schedule

-The Senate will gavel into session at 9:30 a.m.
+The Senate gaveled into session at 9:30 a.m.
 ET.

 The vote to end debate (cloture) on Kavanaugh's nomination is scheduled for 10:30 a.m.
 ET.